LambdaTest/documentation/docs/selenium-visual-regression.md

   **Build Configuration** - If you have multiple screenshots running the same test suite and want to run the comparison for the same test suite, want to add a build as a baseline from your test suite or need to access more SmartUI Build Config Options, click [here](https://www.lambdatest.com/support/docs/smart-ui-build-options/).

-  **Advanced Test Settings** - We offer mutilple options for comparing the **Baseline** and the **Test Output** screenshots captured during your automation testing suites.
+  **Advanced Test Settings** - We offer multiple options for comparing the **Baseline** and the **Test Output** screenshots captured during your automation testing suites.
 To know more about our advanced P2P comparison options, click [here](https://www.lambdatest.com/support/docs/test-settings-options/).

   **Handling Dynamic Data** - In case if you have any dynamic elements that are not in the same position across test runs, you can ignore or select a specific area to be removed from the comparison.
 For accessing such HTML DOM Config and Options, click [here](/support/docs/html-dom-smartui-options/#configuration-for-selenium).